PhysicalAddons/web-pow/docs/getting-started.md

 ### How to make your own presets

-- in the addon panel under presets click ''create new'' name your preset!
+- In the addon panel under presets click ''create new'' name your preset!
-- if you wish to save changes to the already made preset click ''save''
+- If you wish to save changes to the already made preset click ''save''